 Below each gradient is the CSS color code that was used to create it.
 You can copy and paste it so it can be used in designs of your own.

 Seeing #00000d on a computer or phone screen is much different than how it may appear in the real world.
 Shown here are 20 different environment types and how #00000d could potentially look inside each of them, given perfect conditions.
-For example, #00000d appears as #01000c when in northern sky daylight and as #01000d when in daylight fluorescent.
+For example, #00000d appears as #01000c when in old daylight and as #000012 when in white fluorescent.

 Old direct sunlight at noon